yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 # FasterFps: Quake II Remastered mod to be a faster FPS in solo.

+## Summary

+Easily rush levels, instant weapon switch, grapple, efficient auto-save.

 ## Gameplay overview

 With this mod you can play fast in the existing campaigns, you rush through the levels, almost like a speedrunner, but you don't need to know the levels and you can kill everyone.
 Your weapons are more powerful, and you takes less damage, you easily kill loads of monsters.

 Use only Super Shootgun, Machine Gun, Rocket Launcher and Rail Gun.
+You get them directly on a new game, and all ammo items are still useful because they give you a small amount of ammo for those main weapons.

 Weapon switch is really instantaneous, enjoy chaining kills with really distinct weapons.

 Use compass when you have any doubt, you're here to run and shoot fast, not to block on closed doors.
 Ignore items, no need to worry about the good timing for their use.

-Rocket jump without taking self damage, and fly with a fast grapple.
+Fly with a fast grapple, and rocket jump without taking self damage.

 Almost never create a savegame, the mod has an auto-save every 30 seconds on different slots.

 Start a new game in hard mode, to have more monsters, the game will still be easy with your overpowered weapons.

 If you want some changes for your personal taste of gameplay, you can, almost all changes of this mod are easily customizable with configuration variables.
-You still have other weapons, with ammo and more damage.
+Also, you still have other weapons, with ammo and more damage.

 ## Demo video